 In 2016, he took the lead on product development, business development and marketing for TBM’s Dploy Solutions business that delivers cloud-based software capabilities to digitize operational performance and management from the top floor to the shop floor.
 He has been instrumental in driving the Dploy Solutions product roadmap with a focus on connecting people to IIoT data and creating improved visibility and analytics for all areas of manufacturing, distribution and supply chain.

 Ken recognizes that new technologies are quickly changing the business landscape and is helping organizations capture immediate and meaningful business value from them.
-As part of that commitment, he has taken a leadership role for establishing TBM’s technology practice that helps clients navigate Industry 4.0 by customizing a realistic approach to digital transformation that are practical, affordable, and designed to deliver fast, quantifiable bottom-line profitability improvements.
+As part of that commitment, he has taken a leadership role for establishing Lean 4.0 as a foundational element of TBM’s technology practice that helps clients navigate Industry 4.0 / IIoT.
+Ken has crafted a pragmatic “prove-and-move” approach that provides a practical, affordable, and customized digital transformation roadmap designed to deliver fast, quantifiable bottom-line profitability improvements.

 Ken is widely recognized for his expertise in translating lean principles to supply chain and customer-facing processes in manufacturing and service organizations.
 During his career, he has consulted with leading companies including Pella Corporation, Hayward Pool Products, Owens Corning, Dell, Saint-Gobain, WIKA Instruments, Carlisle Companies, Trinity Industries and Arcosa.
 Ken has specific expertise in value chain visioning, rapid deployment of improvement initiatives and working capital management.